-LA firefighters rely on axe, luck to free Woods from crash
+LA firefighters rely on ax, luck to free Woods from crash

 ROLLING HILLS ESTATES, Calif.
-(AP) — With short, sure strokes of a flathead axe, firefighter Cole Gomoll methodically chopped along the edge of the SUV’s broken windshield as golf icon Tiger Woods — tangled up in his seatbelt and covered in a sheet to avoid shards of glass — waited in shock inside the mangled wreck.
+(AP) — With short, sure strokes of a flathead ax, firefighter Cole Gomoll methodically chopped along the edge of the SUV’s broken windshield as golf icon Tiger Woods — tangled up in his seatbelt and covered in a sheet to avoid shards of glass — waited in shock inside the mangled wreck.

 When Gomoll had cut a long, continuous line to the end of the glass, he and another Los Angeles County firefighter peeled back the windshield.
-The 6-lb (2.7-kilogram), 36-inch-long (91-centimeter-long) axe went down, and the backboard was swapped in.
+The 6-lb (2.7-kilogram), 36-inch-long (91-centimeter-long) ax went down, and the backboard was swapped in.

 Within minutes, the ambulance had raced away, bound for the trauma center with its famous patient in the back.